-- Students will be able to evaluate informationcritically. - Students will be able to understand cultural differences - Students with 10 semester hours in Area D must complete 5 semester hours in Area B. - Students with 11 semester hours in Area D must complete 4 semesterhours in Area B. - Students who complete more than the necessary hours in Area B will have the extra hour or hours used in Free Electives, if applicable for their degree program.
+- Students with 10 semester hours in Area D must complete 5 semester hours in Area B. - Students with 11 semester hours in Area D must complete 4 semester hours in Area B. - Students who complete more than the necessary hours in Area B will have the extra hour or hours used in Free Electives, if applicable for their degree program.